 - Sales to customers are evidenced by firm purchase orders.
 Title and the risks and rewards of ownership are transferred to the customer when product is shipped under our stated shipping terms.
-Payment by the customer is due under fixed payment terms. - We place certain of our capital equipment with customers on a loaned basis in return for commitments to purchase related single-use products over time periods generally ranging from one to three years.
-In these circumstances, no revenue is recognized upon capital equipment shipment as the equipment is loaned and subject to return if certain minimum single-use purchases are not met.
+Payment by the customer is due under fixed payment terms and collectability is reasonably assured. - We place certain of our capital equipment with customers on a loaned basis in return for commitments to purchase related single-use products over time periods generally ranging from one to three years.
+In these circumstances, no revenue is recognized upon capital equipment as the equipment is loaned and subject to return if certain minimum single-use purchases are not met.
 Revenue is recognized upon the sale and shipment of the related single-use products.
-The cost of the equipment is amortized over its estimated useful life. - Service revenues earned by the Company related to the sale of sports medicine allograft tissue are recorded in accordance with the contractual terms of our agreement with Musculoskeletal Transplant Foundation ("MTF").
-These revenues are recorded net of amortization of the acquired assets. - Product returns are only accepted at the discretion of the Company and in accordance with our "Returned Goods Policy".
+The cost of the equipment is amortized over its estimated useful life. - We recognize revenues related to the promotion and marketing of sports medicine allograft tissue in accordance with the contractual terms of our agreement with Musculoskeletal Transplant Foundation ("MTF") on a net basis as our role is limited to that of an agent earning a commission or fee.
+Accordingly, net revenues are recognized as a "Service Fee" for our promotion and marketing efforts when the services are completed.
+The Service Fee is calculated based on a percentage of the net amounts billed by MTF to its customers.
+Our net commission Service Fee is based on the contractual terms of our agreement and is currently 50%.
+This percentage can vary over the term of the agreement but is contractually determinable.
+Our Service Fee revenues are recorded net of amortization of the acquired assets, which are being expensed over the expected useful life of 25 years. - Product returns are only accepted at the discretion of the Company and in accordance with our "Returned Goods Policy".
 Historically the level of product returns has not been significant.
 We accrue for sales returns, rebates and allowances based upon an analysis of historical customer returns and credits, rebates, discounts and current market conditions.

 - Our terms of sale to customers generally do not include any obligations to perform future services.
 Limited warranties are provided for capital equipment sales and provisions for warranty are provided at the time of product sale based upon an analysis of historical data. - Amounts billed to customers related to shipping and handling have been included in net sales.
 Shipping and handling costs are included in selling and administrative expense. - · We sell to a diversified base of customers around the world and, therefore, believe there is no material concentration of credit risk. - We assess the risk of loss on accounts receivable and adjust the allowance for doubtful accounts based on this risk assessment.
 Historically, losses on accounts receivable have not been material.
-Management believes that the allowance for doubtful accounts of \$1.4 million at March 31, 2013 is adequate to provide for probable losses resulting from accounts receivable.
+Management believes that the allowance for doubtful accounts of \$1.5 million at June 30, 2013 is adequate to provide for probable losses resulting from accounts receivable.